FDA Approves First Antibody-Drug Conjugate in HER2-Positive Metastatic Breast Cancer

 Skin Reactions Around the Infusion Site

-In clinical studies, the most common side effects seen in people taking Kadcyla were:
+The most common side effects seen in people taking KADCYLA were:

 - Low platelet count